-This year faith communities in Illinois and across the nation will celebrate National Donor Sabbath on Nov.
-12-14.
-On behalf of the more than 4,000 people who are waiting for organ transplants in Illinois, I invite you and your congregation to participate in raising awareness about organ and tissue donation.registry.
+Once again, we are calling on religious organizations and faith-based communities to join us as we celebrate National Donor Sabbath during the weekend of November 11-13, 2022.
+On behalf of the more than 4,000 people who are waiting for life-saving organ transplants in Illinois, I invite you and your congregation to help raise awareness about organ and tissue donation.
 Read More

 National Donor Sabbath is observed annually two weekends before Thanksgiving, from Friday through Sunday.
 This three-day observance seeks to include the days of worship for major religions practiced in the United States.
 During National Donor Sabbath, faith leaders from many religions, donor families, transplant recipients, and donation and transplantation professionals participate in services and programs to educate the public about the need for the lifesaving and healing gifts passed to others through transplantation, while also encouraging people to register their decision to be organ, eye and tissue donors.